Covariance/itmo-ct-y19/.github/ISSUE_TEMPLATE/problem-request.md

 ---
 name: Problem request
-about: Request for solution of hoework problem
+about: Request for solution of homework problem
 title: ''
 labels: ''
 assignees: ''